unpywall/unpywall/README.md

 export UNPAYWALL_EMAIL=nick.haupka@gmail.com
 ```

-### Pandas Integration

-unpywall uses the data analysis tool [pandas](https://pandas.pydata.org/) for evaluating information from Unpaywall.

 ### Query Unpaywall by DOI

 If you want to search articles by a given DOI use the method `doi`.
+The result is a [pandas](https://pandas.pydata.org/) DataFrame.

 ```python
 from unpywall import Unpywall